AyeCode/invoicing/readme.txt

 == Changelog ==

+= 1.0.3 =
+Invoice created date should not updated on invoice published - CHANGED

 = 1.0.2 =
 Paying old recurring invoice treated as renewal payment and creates new invoice - FIXED VAT fields not displayed on checkout page for invoice with free trial - FIXED